Nessa O'Mahony

-Nessa O’Mahony is an Irish poet and a freelance teacher and writer.
+Nessa O'Mahony is an Irish poet and a freelance teacher and writer.

 Life and work

 Born in Dublin, she was educated in St Louis High School, Rathmines before going on to University College Dublin to study English.
-She was a recipient of the Mary Colum Award for being the highest placed female student in English Literature for the BA in 1984.
+She was a recipient of the Mary Colum Award for being the highest-placed female student in English Literature for the BA in 1984.
 O'Mahony worked as a journalist in RTÉ Aertel and Lafferty Publications, before switching to public relations with roles in the Irish Insurance Federation and Arts Council (Ireland), where she was Head of Public Affairs (1999-2002).

 She began writing poetry in 1994.
 She published her first collection of poems, Bar Talk, in 1999, and was a regular presenter on the radio show Writers Inc. Anna Livia FM from 1997 to 1999.
-She returned to full-time education in 2002, completing a Masters in Creative Writing at the University of East Anglia (2003) and a PhD in Creative and Critical Writing at the University of Wales Bangor in 2006.
+She returned to full-time education in 2002, completing a master's in creative writing at the University of East Anglia (2003) and a PhD in creative and critical writing at the University of Wales Bangor in 2006.